alex-seville/blanket/docs/intermediate_node_2.md

 It is assumed you have already read the Getting Started guide.

-1. Install Mocha locally: `npm install mocha --save-dep`
+1. Install Mocha locally: `npm install mocha --save-dev`

-1. Install Blanket: `npm install blanket --save-dep`
+1. Install Blanket: `npm install blanket --save-dev`

 2. Install mocha-multi so we can use two reporters at once.
-One reporter is the result of the tests, and the other is for coverage.  `npm install mocha-multi --save-dep`
+One reporter is the result of the tests, and the other is for coverage.  `npm install mocha-multi --save-dev`

 3. In your package.json file, add the following: